PayPal Holdings Inc. (PYPL) – Don’t Be So Quick to Call it Dead

-PayPal Holdings Inc. (NASDAQ: PYPL) is -55.44% lower on its value in year-to-date trading and has touched a low of $67.58 and a high of $273.51 in the current 52-week trading range.
+PayPal Holdings Inc. (NASDAQ: PYPL) is -55.04% lower on its value in year-to-date trading and has touched a low of $67.58 and a high of $273.51 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PYPL stock was last observed hovering at around $83.81 in the last trading session, with the day’s gains setting it 0.23% off its average median price target of $120.00 for the next 12 months.
-It is also 47.47% off the consensus price target high of $160.00 offered by 50 analysts, but current levels are 1.13% higher than the price target low of $85.00 for the same period.
+The PYPL stock was last observed hovering at around $84.47 in the last trading session, with the day’s gains setting it 0.31%.

 Top 5 Cheap Stocks to Own Right Now